ThisProgrammerG/melody-recall/README.md

 # Melody Recall

-Test your memory recall by playing the correct note sequence.
-Can play via mouse or numpad keys.
+Test your memory recall by playing the sequence of notes.
+Play via mouse or numpad keys.

-Small game built to understand the basics of ECS(EntityComponentSystem) and pygame's surface blending.
+Small game built to experiment with ECS(EntityComponentSystem) and pygame's surface blending.